williamsnell/ws_content/content/posts/gans/index.md

 I started with a DCGAN with feature layers of depth [128, 256, 512], kernel size (4 x 4), and which took in an 64x64 RGB image.
 The generator had an input vector of size 100, and was trained on normally distributed random noise.

-Training on the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset, I trained with a batch-size of 8, using PyTorch with an Adam optimizer using default settings for both the generator and the discriminator.
+Training on the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset, I used a batch-size of 8, using PyTorch with an Adam optimizer using default settings for both the generator and the discriminator.

 The results from this first run are presented below.